Rishav273/MobileNetV2_Mask_Detection/README.md

-# Face Mask Detection using Trained Mobilenet V2.
+# Server side architecture for a Face Mask Detection system using the Mobilenet V2 network.

 ### Further plans: